-Germany is the fourth largest public donor to the Global Fund and has been a major supporter since our partnership was founded. has contributed a total €3.82 billion to date.
+Germany is the second largest European donor to the Global Fund and the fourth largest public donor overall.
+Germany has been a major supporter since our partnership was founded, and has contributed over €4.8 billion to date.

-As of: end 2019
+As of: end 2022

-Data updated on: 16 September 2021
+Data updated on: 15 November 2023

 Contributions listed exclude technical assistance.
 A portion of Germany’s 2017-2019 pledge was reserved for Debt2Health contributions and for technical assistance.

 Germany has a seat on the Global Fund Board and is a member of the Board’s Strategy Committee, playing a pivotal role in shaping Global Fund policies, notably on building resilient and sustainable systems for health and promoting strong linkages of programs to the overall health sector.

 Through its BACKUP Health program, commissioned by the German Federal Ministry for Economic Cooperation and Development, Germany also provides technical assistance to improve the effectiveness of Global Fund-financed programs.
 With a primary focus on strengthening health systems, BACKUP provides technical and financial support to strengthen civil society participation, governance and coordination, as well as the integration of health services.

 Germany was the first country to participate as creditor in Debt2Health, the Global Fund’s financing mechanism designed to encourage domestic financing in health by converting debt repayments into lifesaving investments in health.
 Debt2Health swaps with Côte d'Ivoire, Egypt, Indonesia, Jordan/MER, Pakistan, El Salvador and Sri Lanka are generating close to €150 million in health investments for 2008-2022.